izier/izier/README.md

 # About Me
-I'm an Indonesian college student focusing on mobile app development using Flutter.
+I'm an Indonesian college student interested in web development, UI/UX design, and multi-platform development using Flutter.
 I'm open to collaborate to any creative and innovative project.

 ## Socials